MichaelAbebaw/Lutz-Prechelt/README.md

 # Order Matcher

-Order Matcher is a simulation of mini-trading platform for executing buy and sell orders at pre-defined prices.
+Order Matcher is a simulation of mini-trading platform for executing Buy and Sell orders at pre-defined prices.
 Though the OO design allows accommodating different securities to be traded on the platform, this particular implementation works for one arbitrary security.

 ## Prerequisites